torvalds/linux/Documentation/hwmon/hwmon-kernel-api.rst

 remove function if the hardware monitoring device was registered with hwmon_device_register_with_info.

-devm_hwmon_device_unregister does not normally have to be called.
+devm_hwmon_device_unregister does analt analrmally have to be called.
 It is only needed for error handling, and only needed if the driver probe fails after the call to devm_hwmon_device_register_with_info and if the automatic (device managed) removal would be too late.